marekhac/HippoPlayerIR/README.md

 A: It might be a problem with the configuration file.
 Open HippoPlayerIR.exe in debug mode (-debug flag) and check whether IR Key Codes are assigned to ARexx actions.

+**Q: My remote controller sends very long IR code when I press the key on remote controller**

+A: Not all remote controllers works with cheap Wireless IR Receiver Module for Arduino.
+Just check another one.
+Most of them should work (including cheap LED Strip remote controllers).

+**Q: LED diode on Arduino board doesn't flash when I press the key on remote controller**

+A: Check if you wire up properly the Arduino and Wireless IR Receiver Module.
+Check if it's properly powered up (with +5V from Arduino).
+It also can be damaged, so replace it with another one.

 **Q: Got “Command returned 5/1: Program not found” error**

 A: It can mean that HippoPlayer wasn’t executed or ARexx port wasn’t properly initialized (did you run RexxMast first?).